 The ‘New Social History School’ and the 17th Century English Revolution

-The purpose of this article is to examine critically the new Social History School from a Marxist viewpoint.
+The purpose of this article is to examine the new Social History School from a Marxist viewpoint critically.
 This article is a re-edited version of a previous blog called The English Civil War and its Impact on the British Economy and Society

-The New Social History of historiography appeared in the early 1970s.
-According some historians it was perhaps the last major historiography of the 20th century to try and explain the complex historical phenomenon known as the English Civil War.
-Prior to the 1970s Social History had largely been limited to a study of everyday life.
-During the last thirty odd years the subject has come to prominence because some aspects of it have become the bête noir of a number of revisionist historians.
+The New Social History of Historiography appeared in the early 1970s.
+According to some historians, it was perhaps the last major historiography of the 20th century to try and explain the complex historical phenomenon known as the English Civil War.
+Before the 1970s, Social History had mostly been limited to a study of everyday life.
+During the last thirty odd years, the subject has come to prominence because some aspects of it have become the bête noir of some revisionist historians.
 The most positive side of the new history is that it brought into the public domain the lives of working people or the poor who had largely been ignored by historians.
-On the negative side this new history became divorced from any form of economic or materialist explanation of the civil war
+On the downside this, new history became divorced from any form of economic or materialist explanation of the civil war

 While English historians were in the forefront of the new social history it would be wrong to classify this movement as solely English, it had international adherents.
 Paul E. Johnson described how the movement took place in America in the late 1960s: “The New Social History reached UCLA at about that time, and I was trained as a quantitative social science historian.
 I learned that "literary" evidence and the kinds of history that could be written from it were inherently elitist and untrustworthy.
 Our cousins, the Annalistes, talked of ignoring heroes and events and reconstructing the more constitutive and enduring "background" of history.
 Such history could be made only with quantifiable sources.
 The result would be a "History from the Bottom Up" that ultimately engulfed traditional history and, somehow, helped to make a Better World.
 Much of this was acted out with mad-scientist bravado.
 One well-known quantifier said that anyone who did not know statistics at least through multiple regression should not hold a job in a history department.
 My own advisor told us that he wanted history to become "a predictive social science."
 I never went that far.
 I was drawn to the new social history by its democratic inclusiveness as much as by its system and precision.
 I wanted to write the history of ordinary people—to historicize them, put them into the social structures and long-term trends that shaped their lives, and at the same time resurrect what they said and did.
 In the late 1960s, quantitative social history looked like the best way to do that”.